alecjacobson/nested_cages/Code/C/README.txt

 1) libigl
 git clone https://github.com/libigl/libigl.git
-Note: This is a header library, it doesn't need to be compiled (only included).
+Note: This is a header library, it doesn't need to be compiled.

 2) CGAL
 Please install following the instructions at http://www.cgal.org/